 When Samuel Johnson was writing his essays, he had to write two a week.
 As a result, they cover a far greater range than the initial reader might expect, not only moral pieces and literary criticism but descriptions of character (like Jack Whirler) and even stories.

-It’s off that the Penguin Selected Essays of Johnson doesn’t really represent this variety.
+It’s a shame that the Penguin Selected Essays of Johnson doesn’t really represent this variety.
 It seems clear the editor favoured the more serious ones and so didn’t include most of my favourites.
 (One day, I’ll write about the one about living in a garret, having lived in a few of my own).

 As this year is a leap year, I’d thought I’d look at the Rambler essay Johnson wrote on the 29th of February 1752.
 It’s a story now entitled, ‘The history of ten days of Seged, emperour of Ethiopia’ (Rambler 204).